LabShengLi/nanome/docs/Eval.md

                         cutoff for coverage in nanopore tools, default is >=3 --chrSet CHRSET [CHRSET ...]
-                        chromosome list, default is human chr1-22, X and Y --sep SEP             seperator for output csv file --processors PROCESSORS
+                        chromosome list, default is human chr1-22, X and Y --sep SEP             separator for output csv file --processors PROCESSORS
                         number of processors used, default is 1 -o O                  output base dir